paultopia/gobbledygook/content/pages/syllabus.md

 Spring Break is March 14-22.
 No class then, obviously.

-Problem sets are due on the following Fridays, each at 5pm Central: Feb 7 (week 3), Feb 28 (week 6), Apr.
+Problem sets are due on the following Fridays, each at 5pm Central: Feb 14 (week 4), Mar 6 (week 7), Apr.
 3 (week 10) and May 8 (in the middle of finals period).

 ### Learning outcomes